What does SEO stand for and what does it mean?

 Before I dive into this particular aspect of SEO.
 I want to debunk a Myth.
 No, I firmly believe keyword density is not dead.
 It’s just changed from how it was carried out years ago, much like many other elements of the Google algorithm.
 You need to be able to adapt and not get stuck in time, or you will get left behind.
 Now I have that off my chest onto explaining what keyword density is: Keyword density as the name suggests is the percentage of targeted keywords mentioned x number of times within x amount of content.
 There is no magic number but do not over-optimise a website’s content, or Google Panda will make you pay.
 Google is constantly refining the algorithm to catch spammers, so don’t do it, you have been warned!

 I usually find that 2 – 3 mentions of the main phrase every 300 words usually sits right with Google.
 You will also want to optimise the text for different variants and synonyms of your targeted phrase.
 That way the text isn’t over-optimised and you get the bonus of being optimised for multiple phrases.
 More phrases = more traffic.

 How has keyword density changed over the years?

 Google use to be quite slack when it came to website copy.
 Going back a few years I have witnessed some terrible content ranking quite highly on Google.
-One example (without mentioning names) had about 300 words of text and believe it or not over 12 mentions of the person’s main targeted keyword.
+One example (without mentioning names) had about 300 words of text and over 12 mentions of the person’s main targeted keyword.
 The copy, as you can imagine, didn’t read very well at all but it ranked!